-We have reviewed the accompanying consolidated balance sheets of King's Town Bank Co., Ltd. and Subsidiaries as of March 31, 2021 and 2020, and the related consolidated statements of comprehensive inome, consolidated statements of changes in equity, consolidated statements of cash flows, and financial statements for the three-month periods then ended, and notes to the consolidated financial statements (including a summary of significant accounting policies).
-It is the management's responsibility to prepare a set of fairly presented financial statements in accordance with the "Regulations Governing the Preparation of Financial Reports by Public Banks," "Regulations Governing the Preparation of Financial Supervisory Commission (FSC).
+We have reviewed the accompanying consolidated balance sheet of King's Town Bank Co., Ltd. and Subsidiaries as of June 30, 2021 and 2020; consolidated statements of comprehensive income from April 1 to June 30, 2021 and 2020 and from January 1 to June 30, 2021 and 2020; consolidated statements of changes in equity, consolidated statements of cash flows, and financial statements for the six-month periods then ended; and notes to the consolidated financial statements (including a summary of significant accounting policies).
+It is the management's responsibility to prepare a set of fairly presented financial statements in accordance with the "Regulations Governing the Preparation of Financial Reports by Public Banks," "Regulations Governing the Preparation of Financial Reports by Securities Issuers," and "IAS 34 - Interim Financial Reporting" approved and effected by the Financial Supervisory Commission (FSC).
 Our responsibility is to provide a conclusion on the consolidated financial statements based on our reviews.